mmajis/plantuml-serverless/README.md

-## Almost rendering PlantUML diagrams with AWS Lambda
+## Rendering PlantUML diagrams with AWS Lambda

-This is a test to see how the [Lambada framework](https://github.com/lambadaframework/lambadaframework) works for API development using AWS API Gateway & Lambda.

-The idea was to create a serverless [PlantUML](http://plantuml.com) diagram rendering server, but it turns out that AWS API Gateway does not support binary responses at this time.
-Also Lambada doesn't support configuring CORS headers...

-Oh well.
+Serverless Framework 1.4.0 project to render [PlantUML](http://plantuml.com) diagrams with an AWS API Gateway + Lambda function backend in such a way that the URLs could be used directly in HTML IMG tags, for example.

+This is work in progress, only a simple proof of concept for now.

+Issues:
+- Serverless does not support specifying binary response MIME types for API Gateway.
+So this has to be done manually after serverless deployment.
+- API Gateway Lambda Proxy integration needs the request to contain a specific MIME type in the Accept header in order to return binary data.
+Otherwise it returns the data base64 encoded.
+Currently this sort of works by setting `*/*` as a binary MIME type and returning a response with `Content-Type: */*` but this is obviously not good to do. `*/*` works because browsers make requests where `*/*` is in the Accept header.